deadpixi/sam/README.rst

 Multicolor Support
     This version of sam supports colors, including different background colors for different files.
     This allows different files to be easily distinguished.
+    The default is still the classic two-color appearance, of course.

 Simplified and Dynamic Configuration
     The graphical elements (colors and fonts) of this version of sam are controlled via environment variables, not X Resources.